Fall 2025 Project 11: Mobility Scooter

 Selected Concept Design

-Despite deviating from our original decision matrix, we still plan to utilize all of our decisions; however, we plan on combining some of these ideas.
+Despite deviating from our original decision matrix, we still plan on combining some of the preceding ideas.

 Our team’s choice for overall concept design is split into three sections.

-For our first section, we decided to merge the footrest and sliding stair designs for a more compact and efficient design.
-After analyzing and measuring different parts of the mobility scooter, we realized that our original folding stair design would not be practical given the dimensions of the scooter.
-Therefore, since the chair can rotate and lock at a 45-degree angle, we meshed the slider stair design into the footrest crate near the base of the scooter.
+For our first section, we decided to merge the footrest and folding stair designs into a more compact, efficient design.
+After analyzing and measuring various parts of the mobility scooter, we realized that our sliding stair design would not be practical given the scooter’s dimensions.
+Therefore, we are implementing a two-step setup with a revolute on the bottom member.

 For our final section, we plan on adapting an electrical relay system in order to efficiently charge the mobility scooter while it is attached to the vehicle.
 In order to prevent the car battery from dying, there will be a relay implemented to prevent any power flow while the car is not running.
 We will wire the charger from the car’s battery in its on state to the scooter, in order to make sure it is charged whenever the scooter needs to be in use (i.e. public outing).